Felippe Cardoso: Osvaldo Cruz

 Born in São Paulo, Felippe Cardoso joined Osvaldo Cruz's youth setup in 2016, and was promoted to the first-team ahead of the 2017 season.
 He made his senior debut on 8 April of that year, starting and scoring the opener in a 1–1 Campeonato Paulista Segunda Divisão home draw against Presidente Prudente.

-On 17 June 2017, Felippe Cardoso scored a brace in a 2–1 away defeat of Grêmio Prudente, and finished the tournament with 12 goals in 15 matches.
+On 17 June 2017, Felippe Cardoso scored a brace in a 2–1 away defeat of Grêmio Prudente.

 Ponte Preta

 On 13 September 2017, Felippe Cardoso joined Ponte Preta on loan, and was initially assigned to the under-20 squad.
 He impressed during the year's Copa RS, scoring three goals in five matches.

 Promoted to the main squad by manager Eduardo Baptista, Felippe Cardoso made his debut for Ponte on 17 January 2018, starting and being sent off in a 1–0 away win against Corinthians.
 He scored his first goal for the club on 3 February, netting the opener in a 1–1 draw at Ituano.

 On 17 February 2018, Felippe Cardoso signed a permanent four-year contract with the Macaca, with the club acquiring 60% of his federative rights.